Updated on 2026-05-18 GMT+08:00

 • The outbound rules of both security groups allow all traffic from the ECSs in the security groups.

 If you use an intermediate network instance to forward traffic between instances in different subnets, setting the source of the inbound rule to the security group associated with the peer instance does not allow the instances to communicate with each other.
 If you set the source of inbound rules to the security groups associated with the ECSs, the ECSs in the two security groups cannot communicate with each other.
-To enable communications between them, set the source to the private IP address or subnet CIDR block of the virtual IP address.
+To enable communication between them, set the source to the private IP address or subnet CIDR block of the virtual IP address.

 In Figure 3, VPC-X has two subnets: Subnet-A and Subnet-B. ECSs in Subnet-A are associated with security group Sg-A, and ECSs in Subnet-B are associated with security group Sg-B. ECS-A01 and ECS-A02 work in active/standby mode, forming a Keepalived HA cluster.
 The ECSs use a virtual IP address to communicate with external networks.